Skip to content

 Surfboard bags vary between manufacturers, but they all do the same thing – protect your surfboard from minor cracks, scratches, and UV damage while you're on your way to the local break or another far-out destination.
 Here's what to expect when shopping for your next bag.

-Surfboard bags are traditionally made from a cheap polyester material with a bit of extra padding around the nose.
-Most bags are equipped with a zipper closure system, but those zippers break more often than the boards themselves.
+Surfboard bags are traditionally made from a tarpaulin material with a bit of extra padding between the layers of fabric.
+Most bags are equipped with a zipper closure system.
+If not chosen correctly those zippers can break more often than the surfboards so check to make sure non-corrosive rust proof zippers are being used on your surfboard bag.

-At Faro, we make our surfboard bags from 600d recycled polyester canvas, which is more rugged than the reflective poly material you are used to seeing.
-And just to make sure the zipper doesn’t break, we got rid of it entirely.
-Our bags utilize a roll-buckle closure system that gives you up to three extra inches of storage space.
+At Faro, we make our surfboard bags from 600d recycled polyester canvas, which is more rugged than the reflective poly material you are used to seeing and also more sustainable.
+And just to make sure the zipper doesn't break, we got rid of it entirely on some of our bags, and on others, we sourced a zipper that would not break or fail.
+Surfboard bags without a zipper make use of a roll-buckle closure system that gives you up to three extra inches of storage space.
+Surfboard bags with zippers utilize YKK#10 plastic zippers that will never rust!

-They’re also waterproof and heat resistant, so you don’t have to worry about mold growing or wax melting in your bag.
-And even more importantly, you won’t get wax all over your car seats.
+They're also waterproof and heat resistant, so you don't have to worry about mold growing or wax melting in your bag or getting all over your car seats.

-We’ll save you the trouble – a 6 foot Faro bag fits your 6’ shortboard with the fins still on.
-That’s why we built the roll-buckle closure system.
+We'll save you the trouble – a 6-foot Faro bag fits your 6' shortboard with the fins still on.
+That's why we built the roll-buckle closure system and added a little extra length to the padded bags.
 And for all you longboarders out there, even you can keep your fin on.
 Most board bags have built-in fin slits for large single fins, Faro longboard bags included.

-If your fins fit, you’re probably not worried about your leash.
-Obviously, it will fit too.
-But it’s worth noting that the leash velcro won’t stick to the canvas material whenever you pull your board out.
-It might not seem like a big deal, but it’s more annoying than you might think.
+Another thing to worry about is your leash.
+Obviously, it will fit in most surfboard bags.
+But it's worth noting that the leash velcro won't stick to the canvas material on all FARO board bags.
+It might not seem like a big deal, but it's more annoying than you might think.

 You can throw your wet wetsuit in there too, the waterproof lining will make sure no water leaks out on your clothes or in your car.

 Surfboard bags are built to handle day-to-day adventures, plus some.
-They'll protect your board from dings, cracks, and any other accidents that happen while you’re chasing waves.
-They’ll also protect it from harmful UV rays, which cause yellowing over time.
+They'll protect your board from dings, cracks, and any other accidents that happen while you're chasing waves, thanks to the padding.
+They'll also protect it from harmful UV rays, which cause yellowingover time.
 And they're made to be worn with a shoulder strap, turning the laboring chore of carrying a surfboard into an enjoyable experience.

-If the only two places that your board lives are in the ocean and in a Faro surfboard bag, it’s going to last a lifetime.
-But if you need a bag to travel through airports and across continents with, you’ll need a coffin bag for total protection.
+If the only two places that your board lives are in the ocean and in a FARO surfboard bag, it's going to last a lifetime.
+But if you need a bag to travel through airports and across continents with, you'll need to make sure that you choose the padded surfboard bag option for total protection.

-Surfboard bags generally cost between $100-150, depending on the brand and the quality.
-It’s a small price to pay to protect your $600+ board.
-And if you’re planning to use one bag for multiple boards, then buying a bag is a no-brainer.
-It’s an investment in your quiver; and a good one at that.
-We saw that value in one bag for multiple boards, which is why all Faro canvas surfboard bags adjust to fit your exact board size.
+Surfboard bags generally cost more than surfboard socks, usually between $100-250, depending on the brand and the quality.
+It's a small price to pay to protect your $600+ board.
+And if you're planning to use one bag for multiple boards, then buying a bag is a no-brainer.
+It's an investment in your quiver and a good one at that.
+We saw that value in one bag for multiple boards, which is why all FARO canvas surfboard bags adjust to fit your exact board size.

 Generally speaking, surfboard socks are less protective than surfboard bags.
 But depending on what you're looking for, that might not be a problem.
 Here's everything you need to know about board socks.

-Because of the cotton construction, they’re not waterproof.
+Because of the cotton construction, they're not waterproof.
 If you leave it out in the rain, you have two options – hang dry or machine dry.
-The material won’t shrink in the dryer, so this is a solid option if you’re in a rush.
+The material will shrink in the dryer, so make sure that you dry with no heat.

-You know how you’re not supposed to wear cotton when you go hiking?
-It’s not moisture-wicking, odor-resistant, or quick-drying.
-The same applies to surfboard socks – they hold moisture, leaving you with a nasty-smelling drive home from the break.
-And if you don’t wash it, there’s a good chance you’ll wake up the next morning with mold in your bag.
+Board socks with a cotton-knit blend aren't moisture-wicking, odor-resistant, or quick-drying– they hold moisture, leaving you with a nasty-smelling drive home from the break.
+And if you don't wash it, there's a good chance you'll wake up the next morning with mold in your bag.

 Unlike surfboard bags, socks are meant to be flexible.
-So if you buy an 8’ sock, it should comfortably fit your 7’6” funboard and your 8’3” mid length.
-As a general rule of thumb, surfboard socks can stretch an additional 3” past their listed size.
-But don't be fooled, the stretch takes away from the durability of the material, causing it to rip & deteriorate faster.
+So, if you buy an 8' sock, it should comfortably fit your 7'6" funboard and your 8'3" mid-length.
+As a general rule of thumb, surfboard socks can stretch an additional 3" past their listed size.
+But don't be fooled; the stretch takes away from the durability of the material, causing it to rip & deteriorate faster.
+FARO canvas board bags offer the same flexibility as a traditional board sock but with a little added style and extra durability.

 Surfboard socks are made to be stretchable, so you can leave your fins on.
-But if you’re already stretching it near that +3” mark, you might have to remove the fin in order to close the drawstring all the way.
+But if you're already stretching it near that +3" mark, you might have to remove the fin in order to close the drawstring all the way or to stop the soft material from ripping.

 As far as leashes and wetsuits are concerned, socks are a different story.
-A wet wetsuit is going to soak the cotton material, which means you’ll have to dry your sock after every session if you plan to carry your suit in it.
-The cotton is also a magnet for leash velcro.
-You’ll pull your entire board out and the leash will be stuck halfway down the bag.
-Like we said earlier, it’s not a huge deal but it gets annoying after a while.
+A wet wetsuit is going to soak the cotton material, which means you'll have to dry your socks after every session if you plan to carry your suit in it.
+The cotton is also a magnet for leashvelcro.
+You'll pull your entire board out, and the leash will be stuck halfway down the bag.
+As we said earlier, it's not a huge deal, but it gets annoying after a while.

 Surfboard socks are typically enough protection for daily use.
-If you’re just walking or biking down to your local break, a sock will keep it safe from cracks, dings, scratches, and sunlight.
-It’s also more than enough for a short drive up the coast.
+If you're just walking or biking down to your local break, a sock will keep it safe from cracks, scratches, and sunlight.
+It's also more than enough for a short drive up the coast if the bag is in your car.

 Whether you decide to protect your surfboard with a bag or sock is up to you.
 It really depends on your budget, needs, and expectations.
 But if you're looking for guaranteed daily protection, Faro surfboard bags are the way to go.
 They'll keep your quiver safe from the day-to-day, on far-out adventures, and everything in between.